-A broker company on the other hand has access to any number of different insurance providers which they can place you with.
+On the other hand, a broker company has access to any number of different insurance providers which they can place you with.

-They do the leg work, shopping around and finding you the best rate.
+They do the leg work, and will shop around and find you the best rate.

 |Insurance Company||Google Ranking||Direct / Broker ?|

 |Beneva||4.7 / 5||Direct|

 |Belair||4.2 / 5||Direct|